 Mayo Clinic recommends that adults get at least the RDA of 600 IU.
 However, 1,000 to 2,000 IU per day of vitamin D from a supplement is generally safe, should help people achieve an adequate blood level of vitamin D, and may have additional health benefits.

-Can low vitamin D cause pregnancy problems?
+Can vitamin D cause birth defects?

 There is no evidence that vitamin D supplements in early pregnancy are linked to birth defects in the baby.
 Small numbers of mothers receiving higher dose vitamin D have also not shown that this causes birth defects in the baby.